 La préparation de Pâques dans les écoles

-Easter is a very popular holiday, particularly among children!
+Easter is a top-rated holiday, particularly among children!
 The annual calendar of the French National Education system ensures that Easter Monday falls during the school holidays for all children.

 The colours of Easter in France